 Students who make exceptional progress will be sent a letter to celebrate their achievement.
-Your child's teacher will use Vivos as part of the whole school reward system which will be used to convey instances of good/outstanding progress in classwork or homework.
 If students have done a piece of work particularly well during a lesson, then they may receive a post card home.
 At the end of each year they are also chosen to receive an award for either the most progress made or the highest achieving student.